Delppine1024/TGreen/README.md

-**The tool support the latest Typora v1.2.2-dev on Windows/Linux.**
+**The file support the latest Typora v1.2.2-dev on Windows/Linux.**